Slow Cooker Creamy Ranch Chicken and Potatoes

 I love using my Crock Pot, or slow cooker, and try to take advantage of using it often, and I use it several times a week because it makes life easier.

-You can place chicken, pork, ground beef, soup, or even cake in the slow cooker and you don’t have to do much after prepping it and starting the timer.
+You can place chicken, pork, ground beef, soup, or even cake in the slow cooker, and you don’t have to do much after prepping it and starting the timer.

 Slow Cooker Chicken and potatoes with creamy ranch gravy on a white plate.

-The gravy cooks up so wonderful and tastes great on top of the chicken, pork, or beef.
-Typically, I put potatoes in the slow cooker with pot roast, but I decided to add them to this recipe and they tasted amazing with chicken.
+I always enjoy trying different ways to make gravy, and this is one of the best and creamiest I’ve tasted.
+And, it’s super easy to make it with the combination of only a few ingredients.
+The gravy cooks up so wonderfully and tastes great on top of the chicken, pork, or beef.
+Typically, I put potatoes in the slow cooker with pot roast, but I decided to add them to this recipe, and they tasted amazing with chicken.

 Slow cooker chicken and potatoes on a white plate